malvikasharan/APRICOT/README.md

 The run script for the installation can be found in `APRICOT/shell_scripts` folder of this github repository.
 Users need to provide the path of the APRICOT repository in the system (default name: APRICOT) and the path where the users wish to install APRICOT related tools and files (default path: source_files).

 APRICOT requires to install  BLAST executables (ftp://ftp.ncbi.nih.gov/blast/executables/blast+) and InterProScan (ftp://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) along with establishing CDD and InterPro databases locally.

-All the required resources can be established using the script `apricot_complete_db_tool.sh`.
+All the required resources can be established using the script `APRICOT/shell_scriptsapricot_minimum_required_files.sh`.

-With `apricot_minimum_required_files.sh`, user can skip installing tools for additional annotations (PSortb and RaptorX).

 `````
 $ sh apricot_minimum_required_files.sh
 `````

+To carry out additional annotation by RaptorX and Psortb, users can install these tools individually.
+RaptorX can be installed using `APRICOT/shell_scripts/install_raptorx.py`.
+The instructions for the installation of Psortb in given in its homepage: ttp://www.psort.org/downloads/INSTALL.html.

 Alternatively, the BLAST executables (rpsblast, blastp, psiblast, makeblastdb) can be installed locally as directed [here](http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html) and CDD can be established locally (in the path apricot_db_and_tools/conserved_domain_database/Cdd) as shown below: